Following a lengthy recruitment process, The Sheffield Chorale has appointed a new conductor who will take up the baton later this year.

-Neil is a sought after and renowned choral director, organist, piano accompanist, teacher and coach, based in the North West of England.
+Neil was our conductor from 2011 until 2019.
+He is a sought after and renowned choral director, organist, piano accompanist, teacher and coach, based in the North West of England.

 After winning a Scholarship to the Royal College of Music, he held appointments at St Albans and Norwich Cathedrals, and was Organist and Director of Music at Sheffield Cathedral from 1997 to 2016.
 During his time in Sheffield, the cathedral choir toured both at home and abroad (including Germany, Holland, France, Hungary, the Czech Republic and the USA) and broadcast frequently on BBC Radios 2 & 3.
 His CD Recordings include Music for a Millennium, a Classic FM Magazine CD of the Year Award Winner, and nine CD recordings with the cathedral choir, all to high critical acclaim.